Daytime Accidental Wetting (Diurnal Enuresis)

 Call the doctor if:

 If you take your child to the doctor for help with the child's accidental wetting, a medical history and physical exam will be done to discover if the wetting is a symptom of a medical condition.
 The doctor will ask you and your child questions about the wetting, such as when and how often it happens.
 As part of the physical exam, the doctor will examine the child's abdomen, rectum, spine, and genital area and may watch the child urinate.
 Depending on the results of the physical exam, the doctor may do other tests, such as:

-If daytime wetting is caused by a medical condition, the medical condition will be treated, and usually the daytime wetting will stop.
+If daytime wetting is caused by a medical condition, you can have treatment for the medical problem and the daytime wetting will stop.

 Treatment for daytime wetting that is not caused by another medical condition may include: